mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

     --state AZ \
     --city Phoenix \
     --org Acme \
+    --store-in-sm \
     --secret-name my-tls-secret \
     --aws-region us-east-1 \
     --kms-key-id alias/dedicated-test-key
     ```
-    You'll notice that you need to pass in the correct KMS key id in `--kms-key-id`.
-    _We highly recommend including this option, so that you don't have an unencrypted private key on your system._
+    _We highly recommend including --kms-key-id, so that you don't have an unencrypted private key on your system._
     By providing `--kms-key-id` the script will automatically encrypt the TLS certificate's private key, save it as
-    `my-app.key.pem.kms.encrypted`, and delete the unencrypted key (`my-app.key.pem`).
+    `app.key.kms.encrypted`, and delete the unencrypted key (`app.key`).
-    The certificate is then uploaded to AWS Secrets Manager in the region specified by `--aws-region`, and encrypted
+    Because `--store-in-sm`, `--secret-name` are included, the certificate can then be uploaded to AWS Secrets
+    Manager in the region specified by `--aws-region`, and encrypted using the KMS key you provided.
+If you
-    using the KMS key you provided.
-If you didn't provide a key, AWS Secrets Manager will use your default CMK.
+    don't provide a key, AWS Secrets Manager will use your default CMK.
-1. After running that command, the generated cert files will be located on your local machine within a new subfolder
+1. After running that command, the generated cert files will be on your local machine within a new subfolder
 in this directory: `tls/certs/`.

 If you used the above example, you should see: